chromaway/ngcccbase/doc/exchange.md

 Trying out chromawallet's JSON API
 ===============

 For exchange use and other uses.
+Note that chromawallet-server is not meant to be run over an untrusted network.
+Use firewall rules accordingly.

 Starting and stopping chromawallet from the command line
 ---------------